tidymodels/tidymodels.org-legacy/content/books/moderndive/index.md

 ---
-title: 'Statistical Inference via Data Science: A ModernDive into R and the tidyverse'
+title: 'Statistical Inference via Data Science: A ModernDive into R and the Tidyverse'
 authors: [Chester Ismay, Albert Y. Kim]
 ---